SMT-COMP/smt-comp.github.io/2023/model.md

    Different model values for arrays are considered to be not equal like in the UF logic.

-The first propositions gives directly a constant term (that use the symbol `const` that is not defined by the SMTLIB format) when the second proposition requires to define an additional function.
+The const/store representation gives directly a constant term (that use the symbol `const` that is not defined by the SMTLIB format) when the first alternative requires to define an additional function.

- The second proposition is more general and can handle models for problems with quantifiers.
-Since SMT-LIB 3 should introduce anonymous functions we propose to backport the feature for the definition of model of arrays with the addition of the function `as-array` to convert from a function `(-> A B)` to an array `(Array A B)`.
+ The first alternative is more general and can handle models for problems with quantifiers.
+Since SMT-LIB 3 should introduce anonymous functions we could backport the feature for the definition of model of arrays with the addition of the function `as-array` to convert from a function `(-> A B)` to an array `(Array A B)`.
 We would have

 ```smt2